kotaaaa/github_resume/README_EN.md

 ## **Strengths**

+- Engineering skills and 2 years and 5 months of work experience in front-end, infrastructure, dev-ops, and cloud computing, with a focus on back-end.
 - Ability to take ownership and drive the project as a team.
 - Ability to communicate smoothly with stakeholders inside and outside the team, regardless of nationality or language, and to work towards goals
 - Specialized skills in data analysis and natural language processing / Analytical skills for understanding user behavior